Thank you for visiting the Office of Career Advancement (formerly the Career Management Center) center’s website.

 - Encourage your student to participate in an internship during their college experience to develop work skills and explore options.

-- Remind your student that the Career Management Center can help with major choice, resume preparation, and job and internship search.
+- Remind your student that the Office of Career Advancement can help with major choice, resume preparation, and job and internship search.
 Our online career management system PROFS JOBS affords students the opportunity to have their resume critiqued and research full-time, part-time, summer, and internship positions.

 - If your student does not participate in an internship during their college experience, encourage him or her to seek other ways to acquire skills and experience in their field of interest through summer jobs and volunteer work.

-- Encourage your student to attend Career Management Center events on campus such as the Rowan University Career Fair, the Career Exploration & Graduate School Fair, the Federal Government & Non-Profit Organizations Career Fair and the Ask-An-Alum program to obtain information on various careers and the world of work.
+- Encourage your student to attend Office of Career Advancement events on campus such as the Rowan University Career Fair, the Career Exploration & Graduate School Fair, the Federal Government & Non-Profit Organizations Career Fair and the Ask-An-Alum program to obtain information on various careers and the world of work.

 - Assist your student with networking, a lifelong process that is influential in finding a job.
 Suggest any connections you can - friends of the family, family of friends, anyone can lead to a lead.

 - Encourage your student to conduct a self-assessment themselves and explore areas that interest them.
 Studies have shown that career decisions are best made when one has a thorough understanding of themselves - who they are, what they like, what they are good at and what is important to them.
-The Career Management Center has an online self-assessment program FOCUS-2 that provides guidance and information to help students make important career and educational decisions.
+The Office of Career Advancement has an online self-assessment program FOCUS-2 that provides guidance and information to help students make important career and educational decisions.

 - Share your own career experiences.
 Your own career stories will help your student begin to see careers in concrete terms.
 Later, they will try out their own ideas through internships and summer jobs.
 Your stories can be particularly helpful if you have been through a career change or worked during challenging economic times.